philipp-merk-neuravity/prompt_engineering/readme.md

 - **Human Eval Dataset**: The `human_eval.zip` file must be unzipped and the extracted `human_eval` folder should be placed in the `src` folder of the project.

 **IMPORTANT**: Please ensure all scripts are executed from a Bash shell and that you remain in the root directory of the project.
-Do not alter the directory path!
+Do not alter the directory path.

 ---